New U.S. literary tourism: read it, watch it, live it

 The town of Monroeville, Alabama, this summer marks the 50th anniversary of the release of "To Kill a Mockingbird," the film based on native daughter Harper Lee's Pulitzer Prize-winning novel about race and redemption in the 1930s South.

-A 2009 study for the National Trust for Historic Preservation found 78 percent of all U.S. leisure travellers participate in cultural or heritage activities while travelling.
+A 2009 study for the National Trust for Historic Preservation found 78 percent of all U.S. leisure travelers participate in cultural or heritage activities while traveling.
 That translates to about 118 million adults, who spend an average of $994 per trip and contribute more than $192 billion annually to the U.S. economy.

 Literary tourism, of course, is popular beyond the South.